suus-stack/PCA/README.md

 Output model
 In the default function, the model returns a dictionary that contains the number of killed herring and the number of times herring came within the separation distance of 6.
-If 'perception_change_herring' is set to True it also returns a list with the perception length of the herring and with the killed herring count at every time point.
-If 'perception_change_predator' is set to True it also returns a list with the perception length of the predator and with the killed herring count at every time point.
+If 'perception_change_herring' is set to True the returned dictionary also will contain a list with the perception length of the herring and with the killed herring count at every time point.
+If 'perception_change_predator' is set to True the returned dictionary also will contain a list with the perception length of the predator and with the killed herring count at every time point.

 FIXED PARAMETERS
 * HERRING_SIZE (float) = the radius of the circle which represents herring in the simulation.